History of Chicago’s Gloria Dei Lutheran Church in Garfield Ridge

 On August 3, 1941, the congregation chose its new and official name, Gloria Dei Evangelical Lutheran Church (Gloria Dei is Latin for The Glory of God).

 Seven pastors have served Gloria Dei Lutheran Church: Hugo S. Bloedel, Henry J. Behrens, John F. Bauermeister, Elmer J. Sedory, William P. Yonker, Franklin H. Giebel, and Steven J. Anderson.
 The longest serving was the Rev. Elmer Sedory who served at Gloria Dei from 1955 until his retirement in 1988.
 Gloria Dei has been served since 2003 by the Rev. Steven J. Anderson.

 It was during Rev. Sedory’s pastorate that Gloria Dei Lutheran School was built and the church building extensively renovated.
 The renovated church and brand new school were dedicated in September of 1960.
-Gloria Dei Lutheran Church operated our Lutheran Day School from 1960 until June of 2019, when the parish school was closed after many years of declining enrollment.
+Gloria Dei Lutheran Church operated our Lutheran Day School from 1960 until June of 2019, when the parish school was closed.
 The school was served by many faithful teachers and by four principals: Mr. Donald Marten, Mr. Douglas Rebeck, Mr. Scott Schilling, and Mrs. Virginia Terrell.